ludlovian/jsdb/README.md

 ## Errors

-Three errors can be throw.
+Four errors can be thrown.
 The constructors are found as static properties on `Database`

 ### NotExists